CrypticSignal/video-quality-metrics/README.md

 +-----------+-------------------+----------+---------------------------+-------+------+-------+
 ```
 *A 30 seconds long video was encoded.
 Command: `python main.py -ovp a30.mkv -p slow medium fast faster veryfast superfast ultrafast -ssim -psnr`*

+# About the model files:
+As you may have noticed, there are two types of model files; original and 4K versions.
+There is also the phone model that can be enabled by using the `-pm` argument.

+This program uses the original model by default, which is "based on the assumption that the viewers sit in front of a 1080p display in a living room-like environment with the viewing distance of 3x the screen height (3H)".

+The phone model was created because the original model "did not accurately reflect how a viewer perceives quality on a phone.
+In particular, due to smaller screen size and longer viewing distance relative to the screen height (>3H), viewers perceive high-quality videos with smaller noticeable differences.
+For example, on a mobile phone, there is less distinction between 720p and 1080p videos compared to other devices.
+With this in mind, we trained and released a VMAF phone model."

+The 4K model "predicts the subjective quality of video displayed on a 4K TV and viewed from a distance of 1.5H.
+A viewing distance of 1.5H is the maximum distance for the average viewer to appreciate the sharpness of 4K content.
+The 4K model is similar to the default model in the sense that both models capture quality at the critical angular frequency of 1/60 degree/pixel.
+However, the 4K model assumes a wider viewing angle, which affects the foveal vs peripheral vision that the subject uses."

+[Here](https://netflixtechblog.com/vmaf-the-journey-continues-44b51ee9ed12) is the source of the quoted text.

+- If you are transcoding for content that will be viewed on a mobile phone, you should add the `-pm` argument when using this command line program.
+- If you are transcoding for content that will be viewed on a 4K display, replace `"model_path": "vmaf_v0.6.1.pkl",` in the `run_libvmaf` function in main.py to `"model_path": "vmaf_4k_v0.6.1.pkl"`.